Beginning with MLK Day, 10 free days at 2,000+ National Parks, public lands sites in 2017

-Beginning with Martin Luther King, Jr. Day, January 21, there will be “13 *free entrance days” in 2013 to more than 2,000 National Parks, national forests, national wildlife refuges, and other federal lands will offer free admittance to everyone.
+Kicking off its second century, the National Park Services opens its doors free on Martin Luther King, Jr. Day, January 16.
+All together there will be 10 *free entrance days to more than 2,000 National Parks, national forests, national wildlife refuges, and other federal lands.

 Martin Luther King, Jr. Day

 - February 20